DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 heading: "Tuition fees"
 subcategory: Courses with fees
 description: |-
-    Find out about the cost of training to teach in England including the amount you'll pay for course tuition fees.
+    Find out about the cost of post graduate teacher training courses in England, including the amount you'll pay for courses that have tuition fees.
 related_content:
     Bursaries and scholarships: "/funding-and-support/scholarships-and-bursaries"
     Student finance for teacher training: "/funding-and-support/tuition-fee-and-maintenance-loans"